Criminal Justice (CRIJ)

 (SH Prior Course ID: CJ 633); Students study the bureaucracy and complex organizations with a strong emphasis on the concepts and practices of the organization and management of public agencies in the United States.
 Special consideration is given to the various philosophies, typologies, and models of administrative systems in criminal justice.

 CRIJ 6334.
-Research Methods and Quantitative Analysis.
+Applied Research Methods in Criminal Justice.
 3 Hours.

 CRIJ 6335.
 Seminar In Leadership and Management.
 3 Hours.